makohda/IDRC_first_step_course_2018/README.md

 You notice .md5 files.
 MD5 stands for Message Digest Algorithm 5, and is a hash value.
 A hash value is a something like a fingerprint, unique identifier of the file.
-Large files, such as 2G size, are sometime failed to download or copy.
+Large files, such as 2G size, are sometimes failed to download or copy.
 So, you should compare hash values of the original file and copied one.
 You can create the hash value of your copy, like this.
 ```
 $ gmd5sum Mills_and_1000G_gold_standard.indels.b37.vcf.gz